Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Measuring the Multimodal Degree of VL Decoders

 \section{Measuring the Multimodal Degree of VL Decoders}

-The MM-SHAP measure, proposed by \citet{parcalabescu-frank-2023-mm} to measure the multimodal degree of VL decoders, is restricted to VL encoders, hence we must extended it to VL decoders first.
-MM-SHAP complements traditional accuracy metrics by employing Shapley values, which assess the contributions of all input tokens to the model predictions based on the model's input and its predictions (directly at prediction probability level), irrespective of their correctness.
+MM-SHAP, by \citet{parcalabescu-frank-2023-mm}, measures the multimodal degree of VLMs, but it is restricted to VL encoders.
+We hence extend this measure to VLM decoders.
+MM-SHAP complements existing accuracy-based metrics, by using Shapley values to assess the contributions of all input tokens to the probability of the model prediction, irrespective of its correctness.

-Following \citet{parcalabescu-frank-2023-mm}, we compute Shapley values for pretrained trans\-former-\-based VL models at prediction time.
-Their input consists of $p$ input tokens (image and text tokens alike) and they all get Shapley value $\phi_{j}$, representing the contribution of each token $j$ to the model prediction.
+Following \citet{parcalabescu-frank-2023-mm}, we compute Shapley values for trans\-former VLMs during inference (refer to Appendix~\ref{app:shapley-values} for a background on Shapley Values).
+The transformer's \textit{input} consists of $N$ tokens $j$ (image and text tokens alike) which are all assigned a Shapley value $\phi_{j}$, representing the contribution of each token $j$ to the model prediction.
 For a transformer \textbf{decoder}, the model prediction is the probability of the next token.
-If the generation process concludes after producing a single token, the computation of Shapley values resembles that of a VL encoder, as presented in \citet{parcalabescu-frank-2023-mm}, and each input token $j$ gets a $\phi_{j}$ value representing its contribution towards predicting this next token.
+If the generation process concludes after producing a single token, each input token $j$ gets a $\phi_{j}$ value -- like in encoders -- representing its contribution towards predicting this next token.

-But for a transformer \textbf{decoder where the generation length is larger than one token}, we need to innovate upon the prior work.
-Inputs contribute towards the generation of each token, therefore each input token $j$, gets as many Shapley values as there are tokens $t$ in the output sequence of length $T$, namely $j \rightarrow \{\phi_j^1, \phi_j^2, ..., \phi_j^T\}$.
-Because the magnitudes of $\phi_j^t$ can vary due to the different magnitudes in output probabilities and base values, we need to ensure comparability between the input contributions for different output tokens.
-To this end, we normalise the values by computing for each input token $j$, \textit{contribution ratios $r_j^t$} for predicting each token $t$, as in Equation~\ref{eq:ratio-mm_shap}.
+But for a \textbf{decoder where the generation length is larger than a single token}, inputs contribute towards generating each token, therefore each input token $j$, gets as many Shapley values as there are tokens $t$ in the output sequence of length $T$, namely $j \rightarrow \{\phi_j^1, \phi_j^2, ..., \phi_j^T\}$.
+Because the magnitudes of $\phi_j^t$ vary due to the different magnitudes in output probabilities and base values, following \citet{parcalabescu2023measuring} we ensure comparability between the input contributions for different output tokens: We normalise the values by computing, for each input token $j$, \textit{contribution ratios $r_j^t$} for predicting each token $t$, using Eq.~\ref{eq:ratio-mm_shap}.

-To determine the overall contribution of each input token $j$ for the generation, we average the Shapley values $\{\phi_j^1, \phi_j^2, ..., \phi_j^T\}$ over all output tokens $t$ to determine the overall contribution $\phi_j$ of each input token $j$ (Equation~\ref{eq:shapley-avg}).
+To determine the overall contribution $\phi_j$ of each input token $j$ for the entire output sequence, we average the input contribution ratios $\{r_j^1, r_j^2, ..., r_j^T\}$ over all output tokens $t$ (Eq.~\ref{eq:shapley-avg}).